 Another aspect that’s big in planning is the “where.”
 Many grads host them right in their home, but if you have quite a few people going or you have a type of venue in mind, you may want to consider other places.

 Get The Supplies

-Once you know who is coming, when it’s happening, and the where, it’s time to start thinking about what you’ll need to actually throw the party.
+Once you know who is coming, when it’s happening, and where, it’s time to start thinking about what you’ll need to actually throw the party.
 Start with a budget.
-Even on a small budget you can throw a great party, but remember to be realistic with your estimates.
+Even on a small budget, you can throw a great party, but remember to be realistic with your estimates.